What Should I Do If Police Want To Search My Home?

 Posted by Ronald D. HeddingNov 04, 2019

-The easy answer to this question is don't let them, but the police are a little more persistent than that, and a lot of times, they will get a search warrant to search your house.
-If they come with a valid search warrant, then you ought to get out of their way and let them explore the home.
-You certainly don't have to provide any statements to them while searching the house.
-Keep your mouth shut, ask for your attorney, and don't answer any of your questions.
+The simple answer to this question is not to let them, but the police can be persistent.
+Many times, they will obtain a search warrant to search your house.
+However, it's crucial to know your rights.
+If they arrive with a valid search warrant, you should step aside and allow them to search.
+Remember, you are not obligated to provide any statements while they search.
+Keep silent, request your attorney, and refrain from answering any questions.

 They do try to get tricky sometimes.
 In other words, sometimes, they do not have a valid search warrant.
 So, if they don't have a valid search warrant and ask to search your home, you certainly have the right to tell them no, I'm not going to permit you to explore my home.